hassio-addons/hassio-vagrant/README.md

 ### `hostname`

 The hostname of the virtual Hass.io machine.
 Defaults to `hassio`.
-It might be wise to change this, in case you already have an Hass.io device in your network.
+It might be wise to change this, in case you already have a Hass.io device in your network.

 ### `bridge`

-Allows you the specific the network interface to bridge to.
+Allows you to define the specific network interface to bridge to.
 By default, this is set to `~`, which is the same as _nothing set_ and causes Vagrant to ask you for the network interface to use each time you start the virtual machine.